 If you don’t want to make my mistake and ensure you see everything on offer, you’ll find a list of the current exhibiting artists on the exhibition website which allows you to tick things off.

 You do have to look quite carefully to appreciate some of the sculptures.
-I just thought the one below was a black blob, but look closer, it’s actually made of power cords.
+One sculpture I just thought was a black blob was actually made of power cords.

 I’m, not going to show you any more of what’s on there as it will spoil the fun if you see every piece of work, but it’s definitely worth a visit.